For the period ending March 2018, data on children and pensioners in material deprivation and low income in Wales.

 Data from DWP shows that:

-- 10% of children living in Wales between 2014-15 and 2016-17 were in material deprivation and low income households (i.e. households that had a total household income below 70% of the UIK average household income – before housing costs were paid).
-This is down from the 14% reported last year
+12% of children living in Wales between 2015-16 and 2017-18 were in material deprivation and low income households (i.e. households that had a total household income below 70% of the UIK average household income – before housing costs were paid).
+This is up from the 10% reported last year.

-- 9% of pensioners living in Wales between 2014-15 and 2016-17 were in material deprivation (income is not considered for pensioners).
-This is down from the 10% reported last year.
+9% of pensioners living in Wales between 2015-16 and 2017-18 were in material deprivation (income is not considered for pensioners).
+This is the same as reported last year.

 Datasets and interactive tools

-Children and pensioners in material deprivation over time , file type: ODS, file size: 6 KB
+Children and pensioners in material deprivation over time: tables , file type: ODS, file size: 10 KB

 Telephone: 0300 025 4088